-The second algorithm (herewith called S5P_CLOUD_ROCINN) is based on the ROCINN algorithm [Loyola et al., 2007, and references therein] (Retrieval Of Cloud Information through Neural Networks).
-The main product parameters for S5P_CLOUD_ROCINN are the cloud optical thickness and the cloud-top height.
-These are determined through a classical inversion method based on measurements in and around the O_2 A-band.
-However, unlike earlier versions of ROCINN which were based on the treatment of clouds as reflecting surfaces, the new algorithm version will treat clouds as scattering layers.
+The second algorithm (herewith called S5P\CLOUD\ROCINN) is based on the ROCINN algorithm [Loyola et al., 2007, and references therein] (Retrieval Of Cloud Information through Neural Networks).
+The main product parameters for S5P\CLOUD\ROCINN are the cloud optical thickness and the cloud-top height.
+These are determined through a classical inversion method based on measurements in and around the O2 A-band.
+However, unlike earlier versions of ROCINN which were based on the treatment of clouds as reflecting surfaces, the new algorithm version can also treat clouds as scattering layers.